turbolinks/turbolinks/README.md

 To work around these issues, prefer using event delegation on `document.documentElement`, `document`, or `window`, and consider using `MutationObserver` to install behavior on elements as they’re added to the page.

-Additionally, libraries which feature Turbolinks Classic integration may not work as expected with Turbolinks 5.
+Also note that libraries which feature Turbolinks Classic integration may not work as expected with Turbolinks 5.

+---

+Copyright © 2016 Basecamp, LLC